-Welcome to my Sony a7C (ILCE-7C) resource page.
-Here you will find the latest firmware version for the a7C, user guides, an overview, key specs, FAQs and product images.
+Welcome to my Sony a7C (ILCE-7C) guides and resources page.
+Here you will find the latest firmware version for the a7C, user guides, an overview, key specs, an accessory and memory card guide, FAQs and product images.

 |Version 1.01||PDF / Online||Accessories||Amazon | B&H|